RuanCosta-Jitterbit/webappsnap/README.md

    `uid`
    : The dashboard's UID.
 (The part of the URL after `https://<server>/d/graph/` for PMM2, `https://<server>/d` for PMM1).

-   `direct`
-   : Some pages live outside of Grafana and are accessed directly from the server base URL.
-The only example currently is the Swagger API.
-For this, setting `direct=true` means loading the UID without the graph or stem URL components.
+   `url`
+   : Grafana dashboards are served from `/graph/d/<uid>`.
+Two exceptions are the Swagger API page (`/swagger/`) and the login page (`/graph/login`).
+Using `url=<url>` overrides the default dashboard path.

    `wait`
    : Override the default page load wait time in the server `config-*.json` file.
 The value is in milliseconds.

-   `panels`
-   : An optional list of panels to snap.

-      `name`
-      : Name for the panel.
-Added to the dashboard title in the image filename.

-      `selector`
-      : The CSS selector for the element (can be a panel, UI element or any distinct HTML element with a static selector ID).

-      `viewport`
-      : An array of [`width`, `height`] values in pixels.
-Used to override the default viewport (`SNAP_IMG_WIDTH` x `SNAP_IMG_HEIGHT`).
-Used when snapping sparse pages (e.g. PMM Settings) or for reducing the length/height of side/top menu bar snaps.

    `options`
    : An array of URL option strings appended to the dashboard load URL.
 Used to snap dashboards with a specific service name, node name, or any dashboard where URL options are used to select pages, e.g. Query Analytics details tabs.

+   `operations`
+   : A list of tasks, each task being a name and a list of steps.
+Dashboard entries without operations are snapped automatically.
+If `operations` is present, dashboards and dashboard elements must be explicitly snapped using a `"type": "snap"` element within a `"step"` element.
+Operations are used where a sequence of actions is needed to show menus, perform tasks such as selecting and deleting items for `pmm-inventory`, showing tooltips on `pmm-qan` elements, or snap specific GUI elements and panels in `pmm-home`.
+The most complex application is in `pmm-settings` where a dummy Percona Platform account is created and logged into.

+      `name`
+      : A name for this operation (group of steps).

+      `steps`
+      : An array of individual steps.

+         `name`
+         : Name for this step.

+         `type`
+         : Type of step.
+One of:

             `click`
-   : An array of elements which are clicked before snapping.

-      `name`
-      : Name for the snapped element.
-Appended to the dashboard title in the saved image filename.
+            : Click the element specified by `selector`.

+            `move`
+            : Move to (hover over) the element specified by `selector`.
+(Uses [`page.hover()`](https://github.com/puppeteer/puppeteer/blob/v4.0.0/docs/api.md#pagehoverselector) which finds the first CSS selector ID and positions the mouse in the center of it.)

+            `text`
+            : Type text (from `value`) into the element specified by `selector`.

+            `value`
+            : Text for `text` type.

+            `snap`
+            : Screenshot the window.
+If a `selector` is given, screenshot only it.

          `selector`
          : The CSS selector for the clickable item.

-   `move`
-   : An array of elements where the mouse is hovered before snapping.
-Used for snapping tooltips and QAN sparkline.
-(Uses [`page.hover()`](https://github.com/puppeteer/puppeteer/blob/v4.0.0/docs/api.md#pagehoverselector) which finds the first CSS selector ID and positions the mouse in the center of it.)
+         `viewport`
+         : Each step can specify its own viewport which overrides either the outer dashboard or default viewport.

+            `width`, `height`
+            : Width and height (in pixels) for this step's viewport (if snapped).

 Some entries have a `comment` field.
 This is ignored, as are any other fields not mentioned above.

 ## Create a new `dashboards.json` file